 Precognitive dreams, precognitive hallucinations, mass hallucinations, and synchronicities manifesting due to psychosis, tie all these phenomena together, pointing to a common cause: a godlike entity manipulating humanity.
 Further analysis, such as of history, seems to imply that the force is sadistic or was built by some sort of enemies of humanity to humiliate us and abuse us for the entertainment of these hidden rulers by employing religions with inhuman goals, means, moral demands and “punishments,” induced “mental illness” and suicide, “multiple personality,” “demonic possession,” induced taboo thoughts or taboo actions, ironic fates, unjust and inhumane incarceration, war, enmity between social groups and sexes, oppression, murder, torture, rape, trauma, nightmares, social isolation, irrational shame, distorted perception of beauty, dehumanising entertainment and art, shock.
 The system is responsible, not just actively, but also passively by allowing seriously bad things to happen when it could have prevented them from occurring.

 (I’m making the assumption that those who seem to suffer the most are not pure virtual reality illusions but, one way or another, real sentient beings.
 Ultimately one has to judge the degree of sadism of the system by analysing his own past experiences and how much he himself has suffered.
-I think that being capable of reason entails a limit on any biological or designed sadism, and my own life provides no evidence to the contrary so far, and even the most horrible tragedies one can read about are still not extreme in comparison with what could occur in a virtual reality.)
+I think that being capable of reason entails a limit on any biological, learned or designed sadism, and my own life provides no evidence to the contrary so far, and even the most horrible tragedies one can read about are still not extreme in comparison with what could occur in a virtual reality.)

 The entity can take advantage of both our bad impulses and our benevolent impulses, creating either out of nothing when necessary.
 An example would be multiculturalism, which is supposed to be benevolent but in practice often leads to conflict and other problems.